colah/Pattern-Power/README.md

 Pattern Power!!
 ================

 Design powerful patterns for matching and data extraction.
-Then splice them into your program with Template Haskell.
+Then inject them into your program with Template Haskell QuasiQuoters.

+This project abstracts work from colah/HaskSymb.

 Example Usage
 -------------